-- Conferred Rage - When Butcher kills an enemy, his warjacks gain a bonus to SPD and MAT.
+- Conferred Rage - When Butcher kills at least 1 enemy model, his warjacks gain a +2 bonus to SPD and MAT.

 - Homicidal Maniac - When Butcher kills an enemy and there are no other models (friendly or enemy) in his melee range, he can advance a short distance.